aditya02acharya/homepage/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a [FCAI](https://fcai.fi/) postdoctoral researcher, working in the field of Human–Computer Interaction (HCI), in the Media Labs Group (led by Prof. Perttu Hämäläinen) and [User Interfaces Group](https://userinterfaces.aalto.fi/) (led by Prof. Antti Oulasvirta) at Aalto University.
+I am a Research Fellow at the [Institute of Applied Health Research](https://www.birmingham.ac.uk/research/applied-health/index.aspx), University of Birmingham.
+My current area of research is in the applications of AI in Helathcare.

-I completed my PhD Degree in July 2019 from University of Birmingham, UK.
-My primary PhD advisor was Prof. Andrew Howes.
-The title of my dissertation is "Approximate optimal control model for visual search tasks".
+Previously, I was a [FCAI](https://fcai.fi/) postdoctoral researcher, working in the field of Human–Computer Interaction (HCI), in the Media Labs Group (led by Prof. Perttu Hämäläinen) and [User Interfaces Group](https://userinterfaces.aalto.fi/) (led by Prof. Antti Oulasvirta) at Aalto University.

-My current research interests include reinforcement learning, decision making, supervisory control, robotic vision and intelligent interactive systems.
+My current research interests include healthcare, reinforcement learning, decision making, and intelligent interactive systems.